Resources > Articles

 • Industries: K–12 schools, higher education, hospitals, long-term care, manufacturing, distribution, transportation hubs.

-• Labor Availability: Works well when 3–6 custodians per shift can assign one to operate the rider.
+• Labor Availability: Works well when 3–6 custodians per shift can assign one to operate the rider, and scrubbers with integrated traction drive reduce operator fatigue during longer cleaning runs.

-• Traffic & Congestion: Performs well in open spaces with medium traffic; operator adjusts as needed.
+• Traffic & Congestion: Performs well in open spaces with medium traffic; operator adjusts as needed to maintain peak performance.

 • Cleaning Frequency: Efficient for daily cleaning schedules, particularly in wide hallways or production floors.